souphieeh/test-exam/README.md

 ## Exercise 3

-Open the file `scrape.py` and implement the following behavior.
+Open the file `scrape.py` and implement the following:

 ```python
 from bs4 import BeatifulSoup